pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 ## Using @ObservableState

 There are two ways to update existing code to use the new ``ObservableState()`` macro depending on your minimum deployment target.
-Take the following scaffolding of a typical feature built with the Composable Architecture prior to version 1.6 and the new observation tools:
+Take, for example, the following scaffolding of a typical feature built with the Composable Architecture prior to version 1.6 and the new observation tools:

 ```swift
 @Reducer